wp-plugins/dw-rewrite/readme.txt

 Yes, This plugin is free to use and do whatever you want with it, use it on client website or your personal blog.

 == Change Log ==

+= 1.2 =
+Added the function /register
+Added the function /forgot-password

 = 1.1 =
 Added Change log,